Sea Bass & Striped Bass: A Comparison

 Is striped bass high in mercury?

 Yes, striped bass can be high in mercury.
-As the strip bass’s body grows, it is prone to accumulating PCBs, mercury, and other chemicals.
-Food experts advise limiting the amount of striped bass you eat weekly to no more than one serving.
+As the striped bass’s body grows, it is prone to accumulating PCBs, mercury, and other chemicals.
+Food experts advise limiting your weekly striped bass intake to no more than one serving.

 Why is sea bass so popular?

-Sea bass became popular in the 1990s due to its low law, tender meat, and rich flavor.
+Sea bass became popular in the 1990s due to its low-fat, tender meat and rich flavor.
 The Chilean sea bass is always in demand because of its buttery taste and soft-textured meat enriched with hefty doses of vitamin D.

-If you are interested in other bass species, we suggest you look at largemouth bass, smallmouth bass, and spotted bass.
+If you are interested in other bass species, we suggest you consider largemouth bass, smallmouth bass, and spotted bass.

 Most loved blog by Bass Online, love the content